-2.10 After the 2005 floods, a major project to construct comprehensive flood defences within the city was undertaken.
+- 2.10 After the 2005 floods, a major project to construct comprehensive flood defences within the city was undertaken.
 This project took around five years from initial planning stages through to delivery on the ground.
 It is unlikely that such a major scheme will be required within the city for a considerable amount of time.
 Therefore, future projects will likely be developed to meet specific local flooding issues.
-Should funding be secured and action agreed, it is likely that relatively small scale projects like this could be planned and delivered within a year or two.

-- 2.11 The EA and Cumbria County Council have developed a six year programme of Flood Alleviation Schemes.
+Should funding be secured and action agreed, it is likely that relatively small scale projects like this could be planned and delivered within three or four years. - 2.11 The EA and Cumbria County Council have developed a six year programme of Flood Alleviation Schemes.
 The programme starts in 2015 / 2016 and ends in 2021/2022.
 Four schemes in the Carlisle District have secured funding that will help in the delivery of these schemes within this time frame.
 The progression of these schemes may still require partnership funding contributions in order to deliver them.
-These schemes include: - Gosling Sike EA have identified upstream storage scheme (FCERM GiA bid made March 2014); - Brampton Beck Flood alleviation scheme based on upstream storage & possible culvert improvements (FCERM GiA bid made in March 2014); - River Roe (Stockdalewath) Catchment based approach to flood risk management (FCERM GiA bid made in March 2014); and - Cumrew Flooding of properties from exceedance of watercourse and surface water (LLFA Flood Investigation Report published.
-FCERM GiA bid made March 2014 for study).
+These schemes include: - Gosling Sike EA have identified upstream storage scheme (FCERM GiA bid made March 2014, development of business case 2016/2017); - Brampton Beck Flood alleviation scheme based on upstream storage & possible culvert improvements (FCERM GiA bid made in March 2014, development of business case 2016/2017).